pvzzombs/unscrambler/README.md

 -h, --help             Show help text
--u, --unscramble       Unscramble the input word into an actual word -c, --complete         Complete the unfinished input word into an actual word
+-u, --unscramble       Unscramble the input word into an actual word -c, --complete         Complete the unfinished input word into an actual word -s, --substring        Give words that make up the input word
 ```
 ### Language
 ```